Global Trends — Exegens® Strategic Kaizen

 The seven macro forces shaping competitive manufacturing are not simultaneous in their impact.
 Each has a distinct horizon — a point at which it transitions from strategic signal to operational constraint to P&L consequence.
 The organisation that positions its KAIZENshiro budget against the signal, not the consequence, governs the trend rather than absorbs it.

 The executives who read the supply chain fragmentation as a CLW signal in 2022 had their KAIZENshiro response deployed before 2024 made it mandatory.
+60% of supply chain leaders only accelerated nearshoring after geopolitical tensions peaked.

 Seven Forces Reshaping Manufacturing